apache/metron/metron-platform/metron-parsers/README.md

 * `raw_message_bytes` : The raw message bytes
 * `error_hash` : A hash of the error message

+When aggregating multiple sensors, all sensors must be using the same error topic.

 ## Parser Configuration

 The configuration for the various parser topologies is defined by JSON